Straza Family Coming Full Circle in the Aerospace Industry

 Joey also attributes his family’s “secret recipe” to closely held trade secrets and special processes that guarantee consistent quality and set the company apart.
 “Our clients appreciate our specialized knowledge and commitment to excellence and know we are proud of our craft.”

-Recently, to meet the growing demand for its products, VerTechs acquired Circlemaster, a precision sheet metal roll forming company that has been in the aerospace industry for 50 years plus.
+To meet the growing demand for its products, VerTechs acquired Circlemaster in May of 2014, a precision sheet metal roll forming company that has been in the aerospace industry since being formed by Tom Henkel Sr in 1948.

-As of May, all three companies have now merged into one and are now on one campus on 7 acres with approximately 100,000 square feet in El Cajon, CA. “Crazy as it sounds” said Joey, VerTechs entered into a long-term lease for the same facility that their father’s company Jet Air occupied for 26 years.
+All three companies have now merged into one and are now on a 7 acre campus with approximately 100,000 square feet of manufacturing space in El Cajon, CA. “Crazy as it sounds” said Joey, VerTechs entered into a long-term lease for the same facility that their father’s company Jet Air occupied for 26 years.
 “It was like we had come full circle,” Joey said with heartfelt conviction.
 “My brother and I are proud and know our ancestors would be, too.
-VerTechs has come a long way in a short time and appreciate the strong business values that our family taught us and the relationships we have formed.”
+VerTechs has come a long way and appreciate the strong business values that our family taught us and the relationships we have formed.”

 VerTechs is well poised to support its customer base today and in the future in this ever growing aerospace industry!